 © 2018 by Jeff Rendel.
 All rights reserved.

-Jeff Rendel, Certified Speaking Professional and President of Rising Above Enterprises, works with credit unions that want entrepreneurial results in leadership, sales, and strategy.
+Jeff Rendel, Certified Speaking Professional and President of Rising Above Enterprises, works with credit unions that want entrepreneurial results in sales, service, and strategy.
 Each year, he addresses and facilitates for more than 100 credit unions and their business partners.